seanyoung/cir/irp/doc/irp_introduction.md

 After the general spec there is `<>`, the bitspec.
 We will talk about this later, so ignore that for now.

-The last part `(1,-2,2u,-100m)` is called the stream.
-The stream is a comma separated list of things to encode, or decode as the case might be.
+The last part `(1,-2,200u,-100m)` is called the stream.
+The stream is a comma separated list of things to encode, or decode, as the case might be.
 The first is `1`, which means a flash of one unit.
 So, we start with a flash of 100 microseconds.
 The second is `-2`.
 A negative value means gap, so we have two units of gap, so 200 microseconds.
 The third part is a number followed by `u`, which means microseconds.
-This is simply a flash of 2 microseconds.
+This is simply a flash of 200 microseconds, independent of the value of the unit.
 The last is `-200m` which is a gap of 200 milliseconds.
 This encodes to:

 ```
-+100 -200 +2 -100000
++100 -200 +200 -100000
 ```

 The stream must always end with a gap, else the IRP is invalid.
 The values do